-- An LPEA engineer review and approval is required for interconnection (per LPEA's Net Metering (NM 14) Tariff).
+An LPEA engineer review and approval is required for interconnection (per LPEA's Net Metering (NM 14) Tariff).
 Net Metered and Interconnected Review Challenges

 - Available to commercial and residential members.

 LPEA offers an optional Renewable Energy Credit (REC) contract and REC payment (per LPEA's Net Metering (NM 14) Tariff) for residential or commercial, grid-tied installations located within LPEA’s service territory.